somiibo/module-package-examples/README.md

 - returns: <`null`>

-The method runs only once and, as such, it is an easy way to implement any configuration or setup that does not need to be executed multiple times.
+This method runs only once and, as such, it is an easy way to implement any configuration or setup that does not need to be executed multiple times.
 Any subsequent calls to `.initialize()` will be ignored. `defaults` for each method can be overwritten here via `defaults[method][name] = 'new'`.

 Examples:
 ```js